-TCG BDC, INC. PROXY IN CONNECTION WITH THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON [ ], 2018
+TCG BDC, INC. PROXY IN CONNECTION WITH THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 6, 2018

-The undersigned stockholder of TCG BDC, Inc. (the "Company") acknowledges receipt of the Notice of the 2018 Annual Meeting of Stockholders of the Company and the Proxy Statement and hereby appoints Erik Barrios and Venugopal Rathi, and each of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled to vote at the 2018 Annual Meeting of Stockholders of the Company to be held at the offices of the Company, 520 Madison Avenue, New York, NY 10022 on [], 2018, at [], local time, and at any postponements or adjournments thereof, as indicated on this proxy.
+The undersigned stockholder of TCG BDC, Inc. (the "Company") acknowledges receipt of the Notice of the 2018 Annual Meeting of Stockholders of the Company and the Proxy Statement and hereby appoints Erik Barrios and Venugopal Rathi, and each of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled to vote at the 2018 Annual Meeting of Stockholders of the Company to be held at the offices of the Company, 520 Madison Avenue, New York, NY 10022 on June 6, 2018, 2018, at 8:00 a.m., local time, and at any postponements or adjournments thereof, as indicated on this proxy.
 The named proxies are also authorized to vote in their discretion on such other matters as may properly come before the 2018 Annual Meeting of Stockholders or at any postponement or adjournment thereof.